Kalinago youth succumbs to auto accident injuries - Dominica News Online

-Unconfirmed reports reaching the Dominica News Online (DNO), indicate that a young man of the Kalinago Territory has succumbed to injuries sustained during a vehicular accident in the early morning of March 8th, 2020.
+Reports reaching Dominica News Online (DNO), indicate that a young man of the Kalinago Territory has succumbed to injuries sustained during a vehicular accident in the early morning of March 8th, 2020.

-The deceased, Chayante Tyson aged 17, of Crayfish River, was among five other young occupants of a pickup truck involved in the accident which occurred around 4:00 am on the Castle Bruce stretch.
+The deceased, Chayante Tyson aged 17, of Crayfish River, was among six young occupants of a pickup truck involved in the accident which occurred around 4:00 am on the Castle Bruce stretch.
 According to reports, the teenagers were on their way home from a night out.

 The adult driver of the vehicle was spared injury, while four of the other occupants have been admitted to the Dominica China Friendship Hospital, one in critical condition at the Intensive Care Unit.